Proto-metabolism

-A proto-metabolism is a series of linked chemical reactions in a prebiotic environment that preceded and eventually turned into modern metabolism.
+A proto-metabolism is a network of linked chemical reactions in a prebiotic environment that resembled modern metabolic pathways but was primarily controlled by external factors such as minerals, environmental conditions, and geochemistry rather than by internally produced molecular components.
 Combining ongoing research in astrobiology and prebiotic chemistry, work in this area focuses on reconstructing the connections between potential metabolic processes that may have occurred in early Earth conditions.
 Proto-metabolism is believed to be simpler than modern metabolism and the Last Universal Common Ancestor (LUCA), as simple organic molecules likely gave rise to more complex metabolic networks.
 Prebiotic chemists have demonstrated abiotic generation of many simple organic molecules including amino acids, fatty acids, simple sugars, and nucleobases.
 There are multiple scenarios bridging prebiotic chemistry to early metabolic networks that occurred before the origins of life, also known as abiogenesis.
 In addition, there are hypotheses made on the evolution of biochemical pathways including the metabolism-first hypothesis, which theorizes how reaction networks dissipate free energy from which genetic molecules and proto-cell membranes later emerge.
 To determine the composition of key early metabolic networks, scientists have also used top-down approaches to study LUCA and modern metabolism.

+Proto metabolism and minimal metabolism

+Two related but distinct concepts are important for understanding the origins of metabolism:

+Proto metabolism refers to the actual metabolic like chemistry that existed on prebiotic Earth.
+Kee and Monnard describe the "internal catalytic network, often referred to as 'metabolism'" as "the set of catalysts/catalytic assemblies that a protocell would have required to process resources into its own building blocks."
+Critically, early proto metabolic systems relied on external support: "From its simplest form, based on encapsulated metal-ions and complexes or even mineral particles, this reaction system would have gradually evolved first into RNA-based and, over time, into protein catalytic networks, i.e. towards metabolic bio-machinery."

+Minimal metabolism is a theoretical concept describing the minimum requirements for chemistry to become truly metabolic.
+Lauber et al. (2021) define it as "a heuristic construct, halfway between chemistry and biology" that stands "at the interface between non-equilibrium complex chemistries and biological systems."
+Unlike proto metabolism that describes non genetic and non enzymatic reaction networks driven by the environment, minerals, and simple organics, minimal metabolism represents the next stage: the earliest cellular metabolic system with some enzymes and genetic control, capable of supporting growth and division while still depending on environmental gradients.